BrunoKaiser/IDIV/programms/html_Tree/readme_html_Tree.txt

 This html file contains a programm with little differences in the functionality compared with simple_fengari_DB_tree_text.html, but written in pure Javascript.

+12. simple_fengari_tree_converter.html

+This html-file converts trees written with tabulators in trees as a Lua table.
+The input and output is in text areas.